ThDilos/ThDilos.Fox.Origin/README.md

 	While sprinting, movement speed and jump height increased by 40%.
 	Ignore fall damage if Fall distance less than 24.
-	If falling more than 23 blocks, hold sneak when landing to reduce fall damage by 80%.
+	If falling more or equal than 24 blocks, hold sneak when landing to reduce fall damage by 80%.

 -Passive Skill 2
 	**Smol**